Salary cap: Rugby league

 The National Rugby League has a salary cap of A$9.6 million in 2018, with a salary floor of A$9.12 million (95% of the cap).
 The salary cap keeps average annual player salaries at around A$364,800.

 The National Rugby League adopted a hard salary cap model in its first season in 1998.
 The NRL's stated purposes for having a salary cap are "to assist in spreading the playing talent" and "ensure that clubs are not put into positions where they are forced to spend more money than they can afford in terms of player payments, just to be competitive."

 Before the 2012 season, the NRL's then Chief executive David Gallop said "The cap's there to make sure that pure purchasing power cannot dominate the sport...
 It means we can genuinely say that all 16 teams ... have a chance.
 For the fan every week, every game is a contest.
 That's at the core of why rugby league is so successful."

 The breaches of the salary cap and salary floor regulations outlined by the NRL are exceeding the salary cap, falling below the salary floor, not informing the NRL of payments, late or incorrect lodgement or loss of documents relating to player financial and contract details or engaging in contract tampering.
 Trading cash for players is also prohibited to prevent wealthier clubs from evading the salary cap and salary floor regulations.

-Penalties for players, club officials and agents include fines of the one-and-a-half times of the amount involved and/or suspension.
-Penalties for clubs include fines of up to triple the amount involved ($10,000 for each document that is late or incorrectly lodged or lost) and/or deduction of premiership points.
+Penalties for players, club officials and agents could include fines of the one and a half times of the amount involved and suspension.
+Penalties for clubs could include fines of up to triple the amount involved ($10,000 for each document that is late or incorrectly lodged or lost) and deduction of premiership points.

 The NRL is one of the few major leagues to implement a salary cap in a sport that has competing leagues in other countries where there is either no salary cap or a much higher cap per club.
 As a result, at times there has been a tradition of players from Australia moving to Europe where salaries for the elite, and even for average players, were considerably higher.
 This is often dependent on exchange rates or the rise and fall in the fortunes of international rugby league or union competitions.

 The NRL chooses to continue with the cap, believing that any reduction in quality of the sporting product due to the loss of these players is less than allowing richer clubs to dominate.
 In practice, the goal of parity has been quite successful, with 12 different clubs winning the 19 premierships between 1998 and 2019.

+However, since 2020 parity has been elusive.
+In 2024 the Penrith Panthers won their fourth title in a row, demonstrating that talented coaching and superior recruitment can still result in dynastic achievement in a salary cap environment.